-You can access our online sleep assessment here:
+You can access our free sleep assessment here:

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.

 Source: Health Navigator, NZ. ‚Why Sleep Is Important. accessed 25 June 2019

 Source: WebMD.
 What happens to your body when you sleep? accessed 25 June 2019

 Source: Sleep.org, The ideal temperature for sleep. accessed 25 June 2019.